steveloughran/dissident/README.md

 ### Software

 Install Ruby 2.4 on your system.
-This takes a while to build for a Pi, but can be done.
+This takes a while to [build for a Pi](https://gist.github.com/blacktm/8302741), but can be done, at least on the second attempt.

-There's a gemfile set up for ruby dependencies; `bundle install` will handle that.
+There's a gemfile set up for Ruby dependencies; `bundle install` will handle that.

 ### Getting up and running